buddhamagnet/cv/README.md

 * [tripper - circuitbreaker wrapper](https://github.com/buddhamagnet/tripper).
 * [gq - worker queue package in go](https://github.com/buddhamagnet/gq)
 * [goconsul - simple service registration](https://github.com/buddhamagnet/goconsul)

-The above projects have had a heavy devops flavour, and we worked closely with the ops team with tools such as [docker](https://www.docker.com), [salt](http://saltstack.com), [jenkins](https://jenkins-ci.org), [codeship](https://codeship.com), and AWS to make it all happen.

 Recent open source contributions to Go projects: